GareArc/petri-net-workflow-engine-test/DSL_EXAMPLES.md

 ### Why It Matters

-- **Barrier semantics without code**: The DSL expresses synchronization at the YAML layer, enabling formal reasoning about when transitions may fire.
+- **Barrier semantics without code**: Even though the current compiler does not yet wire the barrier output automatically, the DSL captures the intent so the engine (or future extensions) can enforce it.
 - **Explicit fan-out/fan-in**: Multiple `outputs` and `inputs` map to the many-to-many Petri net edges automatically.
 - **Composable stages**: Because every step reads/writes named channels, you can insert additional tasks (validation, enrichment, etc.) by editing YAML alone.